Selected Publications

 The Visual Computer, April 2024

-Due to a lack of image-based "part controllers", shape manipulation of man-made shape images, such as resizing the backrest of a chair or replacing a cup handle is not intuitive because of the lack of image-based part controllers.
+Direct part-level manipulation of man-made shapes in an image is desired given its simplicity.
+However, it is not intuitive given the existing manually created cuboid and cylinder controllers.
 To tackle this problem, we present StylePart, a framework that enables direct shape manipulation of an image by leveraging generative models of both images and 3D shapes.
 Our key contribution is a shape-consistent latent mapping function that connects the image generative latent space and the 3D man-made shape attribute latent space.
-Our method "forwardly maps" the image content to its corresponding 3D shape attributes, where the shape part can be easily manipulated.
-The attribute codes of the manipulated 3D shape are then "backwardly mapped" to the image latent code to obtain the final manipulated image.
-We demonstrate our approach through various manipulation tasks, including part replacement, part resizing, and viewpoint manipulation, and evaluate its effectiveness through extensive ablation studies.
+Our method “forwardly maps” the image content to its corresponding 3D shape attributes, where the shape part can be easily manipulated.
+The attribute codes of the manipulated 3D shape are then “backwardly mapped” to the image latent code to obtain the final manipulated image.
+By using both forward and backward mapping, an user can edit the image directly without resorting to any 3D workflow.
+We demonstrate our approach through various manipulation tasks, including part replacement, part resizing, and shape orientation manipulation, and evaluate its effectiveness through extensive ablation studies.

 Improving Cache Placement for Efficient Cache-based Rendering CG